byteface/package/README.md

 ```
 	class Run():
 	    def run(self):
+	    	# put your initilising code here
 	        app.run(host='127.0.0.1', port=8000, debug=False) # warning debug True will create 2 tkinter windows

 	app_proxy = Run()
 ```

+so if you replace the bottom of you file to init from that instead of a main it should run.

 # building